EnDaTeam/EnDa-Console-App-Package/README.md

 - Gives custom TIPS for users
 - Runs custom commands (Clear Terminal)
 - Works with a lot of colors
+- Show your options to user
+- Install needed modules

 ## Installation